 - seeking more information from the CNSC about a Phase 2 topic; and/or

 - asking the CNSC to review activities taken by the vendor towards the reactor’s design readiness, following the completion of Phase 2.

-For more Information on the CNSC's Pre-licensing Vendor Design Review, please refer to REGDOC-3.5.4, Pre-Licensing Review of a Vendor’s Reactor Design.
+For more information on the CNSC’s pre-licensing VDR, please refer to REGDOC-3.5.4, Pre-Licensing Review of a Vendor’s Reactor Design.

 - recovering costs from effort expended by CNSC staff